enkidevs/curriculum/sql/dql/building-queries/building-queries-discussion-insight.md

 > 💡 Before you submit your program, take a look at [how you can format your comments](https://www.enki.com/glossary/general/markdown-formatting).

-> 💡 The above are only some guidelines.
-If you feel comfortable, you can include more concepts, or make your query more complex.
+> 💡 The guidelines above are just suggestions.
+Feel free to include other concepts in your solution as you see fit, the implementation is up to you.

 ---